gpeterson406/Greenwood_Book/_book/01-preface.md

 \indent When you require a package, you may see a warning message about versions of the package and versions of R -- this is *usually* something you can ignore.
 Other warning messages could be more ominous for proceeding but before getting too concerned, there are couple of basic things to check.
+\index{warning message}
 First, double check that the package is installed (see previous steps).
 Second, check for typographical errors in your code -- especially for mis-spellings or unintended capitalization.
 If you are still having issues, try repeating the installation process.
-If that fails, find someone more used to using R to help you (for example in the Math Learning Center or by emailing your instructor)^[Most computer lab computers at Montana State University have RStudio installed and so provide another venue to work.].
+If that fails, find someone more used to using R to help you (for example in the Math Learning Center or by emailing your instructor).^[Most computer lab computers at Montana State University have RStudio installed and so provide another venue to work.]

 \indent To help you go from basic to intermediate R usage and especially to help with more complicated problems, you will want to learn how to manage and save your R code.